ckotzbauer/extended-listbox/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/code-chris/extended-listbox.svg)](https://greenkeeper.io/)

-**Extended Listbox** is a simple to use jQuery plugin as powerful alternative to the HTML `<select>` tag.
+**Extended Listbox** is a simple to use javascript component as powerful alternative to the HTML `<select>` tag.
 The main problem of `<select>` tag is that last one isn’t flexible for customization with *CSS*.
 Extended Listbox solves this problem.
 This component creates a list structure based on `<div>` tags.
 The configuration is completely in JavaScript.
 It opens up great possibilities for customization.
+No jquery is needed.

-In addition, this component provides other useful features like a search bar or group items.
+In addition, this component provides other useful features like a search bar or grouped items.

 ## Supported Browsers